dynawo/dynawo/README.md

 ### Windows Requirements for Distribution

-On Windows you can either run Dyna&omega;o with pre-built models and in this case nothing is required.
+On Windows you can either run Dyna&omega;o with distribution models and in this case nothing is required.
 If you want to be able to add new models you will need:

 - [Visual Studio 2019](https://visualstudio.microsoft.com)
 - [CMake](https://cmake.org/)